How Dental Insurance works

 Dual coverage

-You may be covered for dental benefits by more than one plan, such as when you and your spouse both have separate dental insurances.
-Your dental insurances should coordinate benefits so that the dental care your family needs is covered by each insurer.
+You may be covered for dental benefits by multiple plans, such as when you and your spouse have separate dental insurance.
+Your dental insurance should coordinate benefits so that the dental care your family needs is covered by each insurer.

 For example, if the dental plans only offer one cleaning each per year, that doesn’t mean you will be covered for two cleanings.
 Make sure to check if coordination of benefits is offered by each plan.